-Choosing HR software is one of those informed decisions which impacts the entire organisation.
-It’s important that the whole HR team and HR department is on board.
+Choosing HR software is one of those informed decisions which impact the entire organisation.
+It’s important that the whole HR team and the HR department are on board.
 Now that you’ve done the research, it’s time to present your findings to the key decision makers.

 - Remind your team of the key requirements you identified

 - Demonstrate the performance of your short-listed solutions according to their features